iOSPT5-BW1/Unit-Converter-I/README.md

 ## MVP

 * Shows list of units
-    click to select and bring up keyboard
+    * Click to select and bring up keyboard
     * Enter input
 * All others update as numbers are entered
 * Setting for how many decimal places